Hussein Dey: Rule

-The French conquest of Algeria
+French conquest of Algeria

-In an attempt by Charles X of France to increase his popularity amongst the French people, he sought to bolster patriotic sentiment, and turn eyes away from his domestic policies, by "skirmishing against the dey".
-This eventually lead to the French conquest of Algeria.
+In an attempt by Charles X of France to increase his popularity amongst the French, he sought to bolster patriotic sentiment, and turn eyes away from his domestic policies, by "skirmishing against the dey".
+This eventually led to the French conquest of Algeria.

 The Fly Whisk Incident

 In the 1790s, France had contracted to purchase wheat for the French army from two Jewish merchants in Algiers, Messrs.
 Bakri-Busnach, and was in arrears paying them.
-These merchants had themselves debts to the dey and claimed inability to pay those debts until France paid its debts to them.
-The dey had unsuccessfully negotiated with Pierre Deval, the French consul, to rectify this situation, and he suspected Deval of collaborating with the merchants against him, especially when the French government made no provisions for repaying the merchants in 1820.
+The merchants had their own debts to the dey and claimed inability to pay those until France paid its debts to them.
+The dey had unsuccessfully negotiated with Pierre Deval, the French consul, to rectify this situation, and he suspected Deval of collaborating with the merchants against him, especially when the French government made no provisions to repay the merchants in 1820.
 Deval's nephew Alexandre, the consul in Annaba, further angered the dey by fortifying French storehouses in Annaba and El Kala against the terms of prior agreements.

-After a contentious meeting in which Deval refused to provide satisfactory answers on 29 April 1827, the dey struck Deval with his fly whisk.
+After a contentious meeting in which Deval refused to provide satisfactory answers on 29 April 1827, the dey struck him with his fly whisk.
 Charles X used this slight against his diplomatic representative to first demand an apology from the dey, and then to initiate a blockade against the port of Algiers.
 When the dey responded to a demand to send an ambassador to France to resolve the incident by firing cannons toward one of the blockading ships, the French determined that more forceful action was required.

 Invasion of Algiers (June 1830)

-34 000 French soldiers landed at Sidi Fredj 27 km west of Algiers on June 14, 1830 and entered Algiers on 5 July after a three-week campaign against the Dey.
+34,000 French soldiers landed at Sidi Fredj 27 km west of Algiers on 14 June 1830 and entered Algiers on 5 July after a three-week campaign against the Dey.
 Hussein Dey agreed to surrender in exchange for his freedom and the offer to retain possession of his personal wealth.
 This marked the end of the Deylik and the start of French rule in Algeria.

 Exile

-On July 15, 1830, five days after his surrender to the French, Husseyn Dey left Algiers with his family, his harem and his personal fortune on the French ship Jeanne d'Arc.
+On 15 July 1830, five days after his surrender to the French, Husseyn Dey left Algiers with his family, his harem and his personal fortune on the French ship Jeanne d'Arc.
 His request for permission to live in France having been refused by Charles X, he settled in Naples.
 He stayed in Italy for three years and died in Alexandria in 1838.

 Legacy

 A suburb of the city of Algiers has been named after Hussein Dey and the district that surrounds it bears the same name.
-The top tier football team NA Hussein Dey is based here.
+The football club NA Hussein Dey is based here.